JakeSteam/blog-programming/_posts/2024-07-26-how-to-make-cutouts-in-jetpack-compose-boxes.md

 Whilst [the repo itself](<(https://github.com/JakeSteam/ComposeCutoutsPOC/blob/main/app/src/main/java/uk/co/jakelee/composetestbed/ComposeIndents.kt)>) provides all of these examples in one large preview, standalone examples may be helpful.

-Obviously the colours, shapes, background and box contents are completely up to you, these are just simple samples!
+Obviously the colours, shapes, background and contents are completely up to you, these are just simple samples!

 <table>
   <tr>